Last update: November 2023

 Experimental film makers like Makino Takashi, Mike Hoolboom, and the late Paul Clipson had films scored by Rutger Zuydervelt.
 He composed soundtracks for various documentaries, such as Sol LeWitt (by Chris Teerink, 2014), The Red Soul (Jessica Gorter, 2017), HetVoorval: Armando en de Mythe (Roelof Jan Minneboo, Sjors Swierstra, 2018), BERG (Joke Olthaar, 2021), the VPRO series Sahara and Frontlinie (Bram Vermeulen), and various films by Lext Reitsma.
 Rutger also scored the Dutch/Italian drama Porcelain (Jenneke Boeijink), which premièred at the International Film Festival Rotterdam in 2020.

-Besides films, Zuydervelt also composes music for dance pieces, like Alix Eynaudi & Kris Verdonck (EXIT), Alexander Whitley (The Measures Taken and Beheld), Marta Alstadsæter & Kim-Jomi Fischer (As Much As It Is Worth,Engel, and Our Arms Grew Together) and Yin Yue (A Measured Existence).
+Besides films, Zuydervelt also composes music for dance pieces, like Alix Eynaudi & Kris Verdonck (EXIT), Alexander Whitley (The Measures Taken and Beheld), Marta Alstadsæter & Kim-Jomi Fischer (As Much As It Is Worth,Engel, Our Arms Grew Together, Another Moment Ago) and Yin Yue (A Measured Existence, A Brief Visit II).
 He also worked on multiple pieces by Spanish/Dutch choreographer Iván Pérez, like Becoming, which featured Zuydervelt performing the music live on stage in the Netherlands, Taipei and Heidelberg (DE).
-In 2021 Roshanak Morrowarian's performances Sister and Kites premiered, as well as Kolja Huneck's CM_30.
+In 2021 Roshanak Morrowarian's performances Sister and Kites premiered, followed by House of Strength in 2023.

 Then there's Zuydervelt's installation work, in which the dialogue with the environment plays an important role.
 He did projects for Stedelijk Museum Amsterdam, NAi (Dutch Architecture Institute), the new Armando Museum MOA, Sounds Like Audio Art in Saskatoon (Canada), the Into the Great Wide Open Festival, Netwerk in Aalst (Belgium) and children's museum Villa Zebra in Rotterdam.